ZackBrandon/zackbrandon.com/README.md

 2).
 Push to staging-ground branch, viewing content changes on the localhost inside of VScode.
 Once the changes are good, push to staging-ground.

 3).
-Go into gitHub and create a merge request merging staging-ground and main.
+Go into gitHub.

+4).
+Inside the 'main' branch, click 'pull requests'.

+5).
+Click 'New pull request'.

+6).
+Edit the little picture so that it looks like: main <- staging-ground

+7).
+Click 'Create pull request'.

 4).
 Approve the merge request.